SettleMint

 Before configuring collateral requirements, ensure you have:

-4. Collateral claim infrastructure – The token's OnchainID identity must receive collateral claims from a trusted issuer (covered in Step 4)
+6. Collateral claim infrastructure – The token identity must receive collateral claims from an authorized issuer or governance operator

 Before adding the Collateral Compliance Module to your token, retrieve its deployed address from the system's compliance module registry.